Our Vision and Strategy

 Infographics outlining what the pharmacies of the future may look like:

-Community Pharmacy England will consider and build on the report’s recommendations as part of our strategic work to improve the future direction of community pharmacy.
+Community Pharmacy England considered and built on the report’s recommendations as part of our strategic work to improve the future direction of community pharmacy.
 This is vital for negotiations on the Community Pharmacy Contractual Framework (CPCF) for 2024/25 and beyond.
 The creation of a compelling vision and an effective strategy is also forms one of the workstreams of our Transforming Pharmacy Representation (TAPR) programme.

 Key recommendations